Pylons/pyramid_jinja2/docs/index.rst

 .. note::

-   The package that includes `pyramid_jinja2` or the package that adds a new renderer via :func:`pyramid_jinja2.add_jinja2_renderer` will always be added to the search path.
+   The package that includes `pyramid_jinja2` will always be added to the search path (in most cases this is top-level package in your application).
+This behavior may be deprecated or removed in the future, it is always better to specify your search path explicitly.

 Templates Extending Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~